magomedb/IAP/README.md

 ![Options](https://i.imgur.com/qNGVmhH.png)

 You can either choose input as handpicked values or images.
 For this example we will show handpicked values.
 Now you need to setup these different inputs based on what you want.
-It is not that important to get stuff like learning rate correct right now, but set it to a resonable value.
+It is not that important to get stuff like learning rate correct right now, but set it to a reasonable value.

-Now you need to setup your input, remeber make sure you update amount precepts to correspond with how many input values you have.
+Now you need to setup your input, remember make sure you update amount precepts to correspond with how many input values you have.
+The way you setup this input is to add all the variables you want to the precept array in the precept struct, it will automatically be sent to the DQN.
 ![Input](https://i.imgur.com/it38KtZ.png)

 Also note that we setup calculate reward also to be called each tick.
 We will get into this function later.